- March 13, 2019

 Redwood Funding Group Wins!

 RFG does not charge fees to make accident loans.
 Almost all other accident funding companies do.
 Redwood Funding Group does not charge compound interest when making accident loans.
 Most accident funding companies compound their interest.
 Finally, Redwood Funding Group is the cheapest accident loan funder in the country and we prove it.
-Call other accident funding companies.
+Call other accident funding companies like Oasis or Global.
 Ask them for the bottom line that you will owe them after 1,2,& 3 years.
 Then call Redwood Funding Group and compare.
 Guess who is the best accident loan company in 2019?

 Facts about Accident Loan in 2019: